zk-codes/oceania/README.md

 - **One Entry Per Person:** Only one site per person
 - **Active Sites Only:** Your site should be actively maintained
 - **Personal Sites Only:** No corporate sites, agencies, or promotional pages
-- **Description Quality:** Write in third person, be specific about what makes your site interesting

 ## Review Process